Max Richter

 Max Richter (/ˈrɪxtər/; /de/; born 22 March 1966) is a German-born British composer and pianist.
 He works within postminimalist and contemporary classical styles.
 Richter is classically trained, having graduated in composition from the University of Edinburgh, the Royal Academy of Music in London, and studied with Luciano Berio in Italy.

 Richter arranges, performs, and composes music for stage, opera, ballet, and screen.
 He has collaborated with other musicians, as well as with performance, installation, and media artists.
 He has recorded eight solo albums, and his music is widely used in cinema.
 As of December 2019, Richter has passed one billion streams and one million album sales.

+Richter has been called a "major figure of contemporary music" and his work has been described as "transcending genres" by the former controller of BBC Radio 3, Alan Davey.
+His 2004 album, The Blue Notebooks, has been called "one of the best classical works of the century".
+In 2026, he was nominated for an Academy Award for his work on the soundtrack of Hamnet.